Domestic Violence National/Global Resources

 Long-standing organization that primarily focuses on public policy and training for programs and shelter professionals.
 Hosts periodic conference, Remember My Name registry of domestic violence deaths, and Cosmetic & Reconstructive Support Program that helps survivors who need cosmetic surgery in applying for services through two medical providers.

 Most recognized for its 24-hour national hotline available in English and Spanish every hour of every day of the year at 1-800-799-7233.
 Hotline advocates provide callers with an understanding ear on a topic that can cause victims to feel embarrassed or isolated, safety planning and guidance on accessing local services.
-Also operates chats with advocates every day from 7:00am to 2:00am Central Time.
+Also operates live chat services with advocates every day.

 Want to learn if someone has been convicted of domestic violence offenses?
 This is the place.
 An online national database that makes available the convictions of domestic abuse perpetrators and those offenders who have long term criminal orders of protections placed against them.

 The National Indigenous Women's Resource Center, Inc. (NIWRC) seeks to enhance the capacity of American Indian and Alaska Native (Native) tribes, Native Hawaiians, and Tribal and Native Hawaiian organizations to respond to domestic violence.
 NIWRC prints Restoration magazine and offers the hotline 1-844-762-8483 Monday through Friday, 9am to 5:30pm CST.
 Callers after hours have the option to connect with the National Domestic Violence Hotline.

 The National Link Coalition is a multi-disciplinary, collaborative initiative to increase awareness and address public policy, programs and research.
 Intentional abuse in any form should be taken seriously.
 This organization serves as the National Resource Center on The Link between Animal Abuse and Human Violence.